blairjing/blairjing.github.io/_pages/about.md

 Recent News
 ------
+* Nov.
+2022: Our work on *ThumbUp: Secure Smartwatch Controller for Smart Homes using Simple Hand Gestures* is accepted to TMC 2022!
 * Mar.
 2022: Join Deqing Alpha Innovation Institute as Applied Scientist Intern.
 * Dov.
 2021: Our work on *Accurate Navigation Path Caching in Dynamic Road Networks leveraging Route APIs* is accepted to INFOCOM 2022!